 Radiation treatment for childhood leukemia

-Radiation to the whole body is often an important part of treatment before a bone marrow or peripheral blood stem cell transplant (see the section, “High-dose chemotherapy and stem cell transplant for childhood leukemia”).
+Radiation to the whole body is often an important part of treatment before a stem cell transplant (see the section, “High-dose chemotherapy and stem cell transplant for childhood leukemia”).

 Radiation therapy is much like getting an x-ray, but the radiation is stronger.
-The procedure itself is painless, but some younger children may need to be sedated to make sure they don't move during the treatment.
+The procedure itself is painless, but some younger children might need to be sedated to make sure they don’t move during the treatment.
 Each treatment lasts only a few minutes, although the setup time – getting your child into place for treatment – usually takes longer.

 The possible short-term side effects depend on where the radiation is aimed.
 It can cause sunburn-like skin changes and hair loss in the treated area.
 Radiation to the belly (abdomen) can sometimes cause nausea, vomiting, or diarrhea.
-For radiation that includes large parts of the body, the effects may include fatigue and an increased risk of infection.
+Radiation to large parts of the body can cause fatigue and an increased risk of infection.

 Longer-term side effects are also possible and are described in the section “Long-term effects of treatment for childhood leukemia.”